 Smartphones and laptops have thankfully eliminated the need to strap two different watches to your wrist while travelling because they adjust to daylight savings automatically.
 If your screens have the functionality to display multiple time zones at once, we recommend setting up both your local time and your destination time before you board the plane and lose connectivity.
 In fact, gradually adjusting to your destination time in the days leading up to your trip can help to reduce jet lag.

-It’s not just the beginning of Daylight Saving Time that leaves people feeling groggy and underslept.
+Interestingly, It’s not just the beginning of Daylight Saving Time that leaves people feeling groggy and underslept.
 Any abrupt change to your body’s natural sleep cycle can take weeks to adjust to and affect your health.

 When travelling for business, or any reason, resist the temptation to stay up late because of the extra hour.
 Instead, try to adjust your sleep schedule by ten minutes for the six days leading up to the time change.